vime-js/vime/docs/docs/getting-started/installation.md

 ## Vue

+> You have chosen team Vue... you are an 🧑‍🎨 &nbsp;and hold your self in high regards with some of the greats, like Vincent van Gogh and the late great Bob Ross.

 You have two options with Vue due to it having perfect [web components support](https://custom-elements-everywhere.com/#vue).
 You can either follow the instructions [here](https://stenciljs.com/docs/vue) for loading the web components in their natural form, or you can use the Vue bindings from the `@vime/vue`